trajkovvlatko/storage-api/README.md

 ```
 Edit the contents of .env with proper db credentials.
 The file is in .gitignore.

+#### Generate JSON web key
+Authentication uses Bcrypt and requires a .jwk.sig file to be present in the project root.

+(Tip: Use https://mkjwk.org to easily generate a JSON web key)

 #### Setup development database
 ```
 ./scripts/setup-dev.sh